Skip to content

 Automatic Cleanup

-• If you delete the additional-pull-secret, the HCCO automatically removes all related resources
+• If you delete the additional-pull-secret, the HCCO automatically removes the globalPullSecret secret

 • The DaemonSet is deleted from all nodes

-• RBAC resources (ServiceAccount, Role, RoleBinding) are cleaned up by the HCCO
+• RBAC resources (ServiceAccount, Role, RoleBinding) in both namespaces are cleaned up by the HCCO

 Implementation details